Skip to the content.

 Is Artificial Intelligence able to solve the unsolvable in evolutionary studies?

 One of the main scientific advancements in recent years is the improved predictive power of Artificial Intelligence.
 We pioneer the use of machine learning algorithms for the inference of past demographic history, admixture events, and genes under positive and balancing selection from genomic data.
-We established the EvoGenomics.AI for the dissemination of new findings, including a review in the application of Artificial Intelligence in evolutionary genomics.
+We established the EvoGenomics.AI consortium for the dissemination of new findings, and wrote a review on applications of Artificial Intelligence in evolutionary genomics.

 Why should we transition to ethical publishing for inclusive and accessible science?